yassersouri/thomas-calibration/README.md

 Some parts of the "Description" section is copied from the G.Thomas[2007] paper.

 Images in `images` directory are copy righted.
 Academic or non-academin use requires permission from Image Processing Labratory in Sharif University.
+If you cite our work, it is basically OK for academic use, but asking for permission is needed.

 Reference
 =========